 360 pages of Course Notes – These notes allow students to review the logical development of a concept.
 Each page chronologically follows the video lesson, repeating exactly what was shown on the screen.

 590 pages of Student WorkText – These pages review the concept developed in each lesson.
 More examples are given and exercises are provided for students.
 The explanations are virtually free of complicated language, making it easy for students to follow the logic of each concept.

 Solutions Manuals – These manuals provide detailed, step-by-step solutions for every problem in the student WorkText.
 This resource is a powerful tool when used by students to complete an error-analysis of their work, and to check their thought processes.

-Progress Tests – These tests, with the answer keys included, are designed to have students demonstrate understanding, lesson-by-lesson, and unit-by-unit.
+Progress Tests – These tests, with the step-by-step answer keys (Instructor’s Guides) included, are designed to have students demonstrate understanding, lesson-by-lesson, and unit-by-unit.
 There are two versions of each test, allowing for retesting or review, to make sure students have mastered concepts.